White Sands (film): Plot

-Lennox meets Dolezal and reveals the two internal affairs agents tied up in the trunk of his car.
+Lennox meets Dolezal and reveals Flynn and Demott tied up in the trunk of his car.
 They drive into the desert, where Lennox says he knows Dolezal is not Spencer, because Lennox is really a CIA agent who wants the arms deal to go through, ensuring the survival of the military–industrial complex.
-Lennox kills the two agents and informs Dolezal that he has Lane hostage.
+Lennox kills Flynn and Demott and informs Dolezal that he has Lane hostage.
 Dolezal must find where she hid the $250,000 and meet Lennox on a deserted military base in the White Sands desert.

 Dolezal uncovers the money in a briefcase buried in Lane's horse's stall.
 He kidnaps Meeker, takes him to White Sands, and handcuffs him to a pipe inside an abandoned building.
 Dolezal explains that Lennox is CIA, the FBI will be arriving soon, and Meeker can either face punishment or try to flee.
 Dolezal leaves a gun behind, so Meeker grabs it and hides inside a bathroom stall.

 Lennox arrives and reveals that Lane is waiting at the base entrance, and asks where his money is located.
 Dolezal tells him the briefcase is in the abandoned building, but when Lennox walks in, Meeker shoots and kills him.
 After disabling Lennox's car, Dolezal picks up Lane.
 He drops her off at her estate and explains that he needs to return to his family.
 He hands her the $250,000 she had obtained through her pseudo-fund raising event, and then drives away.

 Before the FBI arrives, Meeker breaks the pipe he was cuffed to and runs through the desert with the briefcase.
 Dolezal left the original $500,000 he was suspected of stealing in the trunk of Lennox's car so the FBI would stop investigating him.
 One of the agents notices footprints going out into White Sands, and they head off in pursuit.
 As the FBI catches up with him, Meeker stumbles and drops the briefcase which breaks open, revealing it contains nothing but sand.
 Dolezal is seen driving home, a free man.